ACT I: THE FIRE WITHIN

 When the dragons were at the peak of their power, a goddess of desire appeared and watched the civil war between the dragons escalate.
 The goddess Tyr granted the dragons wishes and, in turn, fought each other over her power.

 When the world was at the brink of destruction, a warrior stepped forward.
 The warrior battled Tyr alongside seven companions and locked her away using six keys.
+Each one crafted of the elements by the Gods themselves.

 Those Goddess Keys were scattered throughout the world and hidden away.